ta-assistant/TA-CLI/README.md

 $ pip install -U click

-Let's start the installation process first you need to install library that we mention then we will clone this github into your local computer
+Let's start the installation process first you need to install library that we mention then we will clone this repository into your local computer

 ssh
 > $ git clone git@github.com:ta-assistant/TA-CLI.git